kxdang/kxdang/README.md

 ### Welcome to my Github! 👋

-- 💻 I am a Software Developer at Coveo
+- 💻 I am a Software Developer at theScore
 - 📈 I have a passion for learning and love to use to [Pomodoro Technique](https://kiendang.me/tags/pomodoro) 🍅
 - 🌱 **Currently learning**
     - How to be a TypeScript beast